GadgetAngel/STM32-Template/.github/contributing.md

 * Even though our Discord is pretty active, it may take a while for community members to respond &mdash; please be patient!
 * Use the `#general` channel for general questions or discussion about Marlin.
 * Other channels exist for certain topics or are limited to Patrons.
 Check the channel list.

+## If you question is concerning bootloaders (which is what my intented purpose of starting this repository):

+Please feel free to open an Issue ticket and ask your question.

 ## How Can I Contribute?